graphql/graphql.github.io/src/content/faq/General.md

 ## How does authentication work with GraphQL?

-There’s nothing special about it within the specification, but you can implement authentication with common patterns, such as [OAuth](https://oauth.net/).
+There’s nothing special about it within the specification, but you can implement authentication with common patterns, such as [OAuth](https://oauth.net/) or [JWT](https://jwt.io/).
 Some [GraphQL libraries](/code/) include a specific protocol for authentication as well.
 Although if you’re working with a pipeline model, we recommend that [GraphQL should be placed after all authentication middleware](/learn/serving-over-http/#web-request-pipeline).

 If you’re using [GraphQL.js](/graphql-js/) to build your API server, we have documentation on [handling authentication with Express middleware](/graphql-js/authentication-and-express-middleware/).